hibbitts-design/publishing-with-docsify-this/README.md

 ## Hosting Markdown Files

-To use Docsify-This, your Markdown files need to be accessible online via a public URL.
+To use Docsify-This, your Markdown files need to be available online with a web link.
 While this might sound a bit technical, there are several straightforward ways that require no server management or technical expertise.
 Here are three popular approaches:

 ### GitHub or Codeberg